 Mayhew, a former cornerback whose play defied his 5-foot-8 frame, spent nine years in the NFL after the Buffalo Bills drafted him in the 10th round in 1988.
 After injury derailed his rookie season, he played four seasons in Washington (1989-92), starting alongside Pro Football Hall of Famer Darrell Green, before moving on to Tampa Bay for another four seasons (1993-96).

 While in D.C., Mayhew began taking night courses at Georgetown University Law Center to prep for a second career in an NFL front office.
 He retired in 1997 and, following his stint in Tampa, returned to Georgetown to complete his law degree.
-Mayhew, who interned in Washington’s pro personnel department for nine months, was hired as the original XFL’s director of football administration, and when the league folded, he headed to Detroit, spending 15 seasons, including the last eight as GM, with the Lions.
+Mayhew, who interned in Washington’s pro personnel department for nine months, was hired as the original XFL’s director of football administration, and when the league folded, he headed to Detroit, spending 15 seasons with the Lions, including eight as GM.

 Mayhew took over the GM role three games into the Lions’ 2008 season during which they finished 0-16, and turned Detroit into a playoff team three years later.
 Along the way, he oversaw the draft selections of quarterback Matthew Stafford and defensive linemen Ndamukong Suh and Ezekiel Ansah, orchestrated a trade of wide receiver Roy Williams that netted three picks, and helped lead the Lions to two postseason appearances.
 But he was fired midway through the 2015 season after the Lions went 41-63 under his watch.